The Churches of Britain and Ireland

 Castlemorton, St. Gregory. © Graeme Harvey.
 Link.

 Church Lench, All Saints.
 From an old postcard in Reg Dosell's Collection.
 Two further views - 1, 2 - and an interior view.
-All © Aidan Thomson.
+All © Aidan McRae Thomson.
 Link.

 Churchill, St. James.
 Dating from 1868 it is Grade II listed.
 SO 879 793. © Richard Rogerson.
 Link.